psycho-baller/Exo/README.md

 #### Use iOS Simulator

-Make sure you have XCode and XCommand Line Tools installed as shown on expo docs.
+1. Make sure you have XCode and XCommand Line Tools installed as shown on expo docs.

 > NOTE: If you just installed XCode, or if you have updated it, you need to open the simulator manually once.
 Run npx expo start in the root dir, and then enter I to launch Expo Go.
 After the manual launch, you can run pnpm dev in the root directory.

+2. Change the dev script at apps/expo/package.json to open the Android emulator.

 ```bash
 +  "dev": "expo start --ios",
 ```
-Run `pnpm dev` at the project root folder.
+3. Run `pnpm dev` at the project root folder.

 #### Use Android Emulator